Grid classes and partial well order: Partially Well Ordered Grid Classes

 Let us now extend this use of Higman's Theorem to gridding matrices.
 We first define an order on the set of $m\times n$-gridded permutations.
 For $m\times n$-gridded permutations $\alpha$ and $\pi$ of lengths $k$ and $\ell$, respectively, we say that $\alpha$ is contained in $\pi$, $\alpha\leq_{mn}\pi$, if and only if there is a sequence of indices $1\leq i_1<\cdots< i_k\leq \ell$ such that $\pi(i_1)\cdots\pi(i_k)$ is order isomorphic to $\alpha$ as ungridded permutations, and for $j=1,\ldots,k$, $\pi(i_j)$ and $\alpha(j)$ lie in the same cell in the $m\times n$-griddings.
 Similarly, for a specific $m\times n$ gridding matrix $\M$ and $\M$-gridded permutations $\alpha$ and $\pi$, we write $\alpha\leq_\M\pi$ to mean $\alpha\leq_{mn}\pi$, but also recognising that both $\alpha$ and $\pi$ are $\M$-gridded.

-Suppose that $\M$ is a gridding matrix consisting of exactly one component, and every non-empty cell of $\M$ is labelled by a monotone class, except for the $uv$th cell which is labelled by some arbitrary class $\D$.
+Suppose that $\M$ is a gridding matrix whose graph is acyclic, and every non-empty cell of $\M$ is labelled by a monotone class, except for the $uv$th cell which is labelled by some arbitrary class $\D$.
 Viewing $G_\M$ as a tree rooted on the $uv$th cell, each cell other than the $uv$th is the \emph{child} of some \emph{parent} cell, i.e.\ the cell lying directly above it in the rooted tree.